Hax0w0/Movie_API/README.md

     - Publish = Code
     - Runtime Stack = Python 3.11
     - Operating System = Linux
-4. Review and create the web app..
+4. Review and create the web app.

 Once the web app service is successfully deployed, we need to setup a few settings before manually deploying the ZIP file.
 In the "Environment variables" section, create 2 new environment variables.
 These variables will ensure that an environment for the web app service is built using Oryx during deployment (this does NOT happen by default).
 - `SCM_DO_BUILD_DURING_DEPLOYMENT` = true